Taganrog Iron & Steel Factory: History

 The plant underwent nationalization in 1918.

 In 1922, there was a significant threat of closure looming over the Taganrog Metallurgical Plant.
 This dire situation was prompted by the decision made by the Yugostal Trust, the entity overseeing the plant, which deemed it incapable of being restored and deemed it unsuitable for any future operations.
 Consequently, the dismantling process of the plant's equipment had already commenced, putting the plant's very existence at risk.
 However, a stroke of luck occurred when Felix Dzerzhinsky, the Chairman of the Supreme Economic Council of the USSR, stepped in and intervened, effectively saving the plant from being liquidated.

 Back in 1933, a new pipe rolling shop was established and inaugurated, with pilger mills that were manufactured by the German industrial conglomerate, Mannesmann.

 During the time of occupation in 1941, the Wehrmacht unified armed forces inflicted extensive destruction upon the metallurgical plant, leaving it in ruins.
 However, on August 30, 1943, Taganrog finally regained its freedom from the Nazi occupiers.
 In November the first open-hearth shop, equipped with three furnaces, was successfully put into operation.
 This milestone was swiftly followed by the establishment of a band-rolling shop, signifying a significant step towards the restoration of the plant's full functionality.

 The year 1957 marked a significant development for the plant as it started receiving gas supply from Stavropol.
 This new supply paved the way for the conversion of open-hearth furnaces into magnesite-chromite arches, which greatly improved the efficiency and functionality of the plant.
 Additionally, a steam-evaporative cooling system was implemented.

 Fast forward to 1970, the plant management completed the construction of a seven-storey extension for their main office.

 The growth and prosperity of the plant were further supported by the construction of a sports pavilion and a medical unit, providing recreational and healthcare facilities for the employees.
 The commencement of the construction for pipe welding shop No. 3 took place in the year 1960, and it was officially initiated in 1962.

 Recent Events

 Taganrog Metallurgical Works (Tagmet) produced its five millionth ton of pipes in May 2020 on its continuous PQF® (Premium Quality Finishing) seamless pipe mill.
 This milestone batch of line pipes for the oil industry – of 168 millimeters diameter and 18 millimeters wall thickness - was produced using continuously cast billets.

 In December 2024, unconfirmed reporting indicates Ukraine may have struck and damaged the Tagmet steel works using Storm Shadow or ATACMS guided missiles.

+In March 2025, TAGMET announced they had rolled 7 million tons of pipes on their continuous pipe‑rolling mill since the start of that line.
+In November 2025, the company commissioned a new drill pipe straightening press for commercial operation.
+This upgrade enables faster preparation for drill pipe production by leveraging advanced manufacturing technology.
+The straightening press corrects potential deformations in drill pipes, including curvature, ensuring defect-free welding of tool joints.